akercheval/si/README.md

 ### Sí
 ##### A coding utility for native Spanish speakers

-Sí is a pseudo-programming language that serves as a Spanish-based alternative to C++, so that Spanish speakers can write code using Spanish keywords that make more sense to them than English ones do.
+Sí is a pseudo-programming language that serves as a Spanish-based alternative to C++ and Python, so that Spanish speakers can write code using Spanish keywords that make more sense to them than English ones do.
 This is especially useful for Spanish-speaking students who are learning to code for the first time, allowing them to learn to write programs without having to first understand English.

-In other words, code written using the Spanish keywords in Sí translates directly to C++ code that can be compiled and run without ever having to look at English.
+In other words, code written using the Spanish keywords in Sí translates directly to C++ or Python code that can be compiled and run without ever having to look at English.

 For example, a Hello World program in C++ would look like this:
 ```